Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-05/01-blocks/page-03.md

 <div class="container-row">
   <img src="../img/legos-classes.png" alt="stacked building blocks with similar class names" title="Similar blocks can have the same class!" style="float: right; width:300px; margin-top: 0; " />

   <p>Like the id attribute, the class attribute is an identifier and selector value for HTML elements.
-The class attribute groups <b>similar</b> types of elements together by using the same unique name value.
+The class attribute groups <b>similar</b> types of elements together by using the same name value.
 This allows for easy styling of these elements with same CSS code.</p>
 </div>